h2oai/datatable/docs/manual/transform_data.rst

 Transforming Data
 =================

-This section looks at the different options within the `j` section of ``DT[i, j, by]`` for transforming data.
+This section looks at the different options for transforming data.
 We'll also see how to create new columns and update existing ones.

 Example Data
 ------------